peetzweg/vscode-crypto-address-lens/README.md

 ## Known Issues

-+ only detects ONE address per line
-+ detects part of a longer HexString as Address
-+ hard to differentiate the individual cases
+-

 ## Release Notes

+### 0.2.0

++ detects multiple address per line
++ simplifies styling to clash less with used editor theme
++ does not detect transaction hashes as addresses anymore

 ### 0.1.0